fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/isce.md

 ---
 layout: archive
 title: "ISCE"
+excerpt: "ISCE"
+author_profile: true
 permalink: /isce/
-author_profile: true
-redirect_from:
-  - /resume

 ---

-{% include base_path %}

 Here I have compiled a set of Linux and OSX installations instructions for ISCE and some data sets of earthquakes and volcanoes from the Alaska Satellite Facility .